tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-sql-server-auditing-creating-a.md

   - Microsoft SQL Server Admin

 ---
-Continuing onwards with the SQL Server auditing feature, let&#8217;s start off by creating a simple audit that will capture some server level events.
+Continuing onwards with the SQL Server auditing feature, let's start off by creating a simple audit that will capture some server level events.

 As a DBA one of the things to know is when login attempts are made, and which ones is failing as it could be someone unauthorized trying to gain access .
 This can be easily retrieved from the SQL error log, however we want to keep track of these events over a period of time, there for the error log might not suffice.

-In other circumstances, the system can be under certain policies and regulations which requires you to keep the data for a set amount of time, and we don&#8217;t want other data that is not as critical to be clutter the data we are actually looking to keep.
+In other circumstances, the system can be under certain policies and regulations which requires you to keep the data for a set amount of time, and we don't want other data that is not as critical to be clutter the data we are actually looking to keep.

 ### Creating The Audit